 The Wisconsin Supreme Court affirmed on different grounds, assuming that the plaintiffs had standing and concluding that nevertheless, taxpayers could only challenge TIF districts using the deferential certiorari review standard instead of via a declaratory judgment action.
 The court also upheld the city’s cash grant to the developer.

 The case was remanded back to the trial court to resolve the certiorari challenge to the city’s blight and “but-for” findings.
-The court ruled that the record supported the findings made by the city, and we are considering an appeal.
+The court ruled that the record supported the findings made by the city.